riotkkwok/genMD5/README.md

 # genMD5
-To generate the MD5 code for file in html
+To generate the MD5 code for file with html & js